 Under 34 CFR Sec.
-668.43, new federal regulations have been adopted that create new disclosure requirements for professional licensure programs regardless of the mode of delivery in that the rules apply to both face-to-face and distance education programs.
+668.43, federal regulations have been adopted that create disclosure requirements for professional licensure programs regardless of the mode of delivery in that the rules apply to both face-to-face and distance education programs.
 Per the new rules, institutions are required to determine the states in which a student and prospective student is located for the purpose of disclosing state-specific professional licensure information to students based on the state in which a student is located.

 The University of Hartford is a member of the National Council for State Authorization Reciprocity Agreement (NC-SARA).
 Membership allows us to provide distance education programs to individuals located in other states.
-All states with the exception of California participate in.
+All states with the exception of California participate in SARA.
 SARA membership, however, does not grant reciprocity or exempt students from state professional licensure requirements.
 Additionally, host states requiring approval of supervised field experiences by agencies or boards responsible for fields requiring licensure or certification for practice remain in effect.

 Students who relocate while enrolled in a professional licensure program may impact their ability to remain in the program, meet state licensing requirements, and/or receive financial aid funding.
 Students who are considering relocation are advised to first contact their academic program director and the student financial aid office to discuss the potential impact of relocation.
 Students are advised to also contact the state licensing agency for the state to which they are relocating, to determine new licensing requirements they may need to meet.
 The dashboard below can be used to obtain the link to each state’s licensing agency.